sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/getting_started.md

 SparkFun's [Qwiic Connect System](https://www.sparkfun.com/qwiic) uses 4-pin JST connectors, allowing you to quickly interface your development board to the Combo Board.

 Our [u-blox GNSS Arduino Library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library) contains a comprehensive set of tried and tested examples that will work on any Qwiic-enabled development board.
-There are even dedicated examples for the ZED-F9P and NEO-D9S.
+There are dedicated examples for the ZED-F9P and NEO-D9S.

 You can also use 3.3V Serial (UART) to communicate with both the ZED-F9P and NEO-D9S.
-Our Arduino Library supports Serial and I<sup>2</sup>C. (It supports SPI too, but SPI is not supported on the Combo Breakout).
+Our Arduino Library supports both Serial and I<sup>2</sup>C. (It supports SPI too, but SPI is not supported on the Combo Breakout).

 When choosing a development board, you might want to choose one which has built-in WiFi.
+The correction data received by the NEO-D9S is encrypted, you need to pass keys to the
+ZED-F9P so it can decrypt the data.
 A WiFi connection will allow you to download the PointPerfect SPARTN encryption keys directly from u-blox's Thingstream IoT service using MQTT.

 You might also find a microSD card socket useful for data logging.
-If you want to log data out in the field, being able to connect a Li-Po battery will be useful too.
+If you want to log data while you are out in the field, being able to connect a Li-Po battery will be useful too.

 These two ESP32 development boards support: Qwiic, Serial, WiFi, microSD and Li-Po.